The 4 Stages of Addiction Treatment: Steps to Recovery

 Most alcohol or drug treatment recovery programs – whether they are offered on an inpatient or outpatient basis – require a stage of detoxification at the beginning of the rehab process.
 This step of addiction recovery is to rid the body of all traces of the drugs or alcohol.
 Detox can be a challenging period and can cause a number of unpleasant symptoms.

-During the initial period of detox, and even afterwards in many cases, individuals may begin to experience withdrawal symptoms.
+During the initial period of detox, and even afterward in many cases, individuals may begin to experience withdrawal symptoms.
 These occur because the body has become accustomed to having high levels of the substance in its bloodstream.
 Depending on the addiction, withdrawal can start to appear within a few hours of the last use, and may include symptoms such as:

 - Extreme depression